stefan-hoeck/idris2-complete/README.md

 ## Usage

-After building and activation bash autocopletion as described above, just enter part of a call to `idris2` and press tab whenever you feel like it.
+After building and activating bash autocompletion as described above, just enter part of a call to `idris2` and press tab once or twice whenever you feel like it.

 ## Project TODO